 The BLS-1 rechargeable lithium-ion battery provides approximately 500 shots when using the optical viewfinder, according to Olympus.

-A sliding clip holds the rechargeable battery
+A sliding clip holds the rechargeable battery in place when the door is open. |

 Memory